-The camera has a 16 MP sensor which operates like the larger sensors you can find in traditional DSLR cameras.
+The camera has a 16 MP sensor that operates like the larger sensors you can find in traditional DSLR cameras.
 It also has a great autofocus feature, allowing you to take amazing pictures without tinkering with the features too much.

-Again, it’s a 4K camera which allows you to capture images in ultra-high resolution.
+Again, it’s a 4K camera that allows you to capture images in ultra-high resolution.
 That’s a feature that won’t become outdated for at least a couple of years.

 The camera is also quite small, so it’s easy to take it with you on the road without attracting too much attention.
 Overall, it’s a versatile piece of equipment that will be perfect for both a budding photographer and a videographer.

 3. Sony A6400

 This is another great camera, this time a little bit more on the expensive side.
 (Although in the photography world the word “expensive” is relative and that’s still considered a mid-range camera).

 It’s an item you would want to get if you already had a semi-pro camera before and now you want to take your craft to the next level.

 This is a tool of choice for many videographers as it offers crisp 4k video quality.
 The camera is a bit bulkier than the first two items on this list.
 But it’s still quite easy to handle, and it’s not heavy so you can use it for a long time if needed.
 The grip is a bit larger, so you feel like you have pro equipment in your hands.

 It also has a cool autofocus feature called A9 Tracking Touch Screen Focus Pull.
 Basically, you tap on the LED screen to let the camera know where you want to focus to be (but at a much higher level than on your phone).
 This works both for photography and video.